IBM-Cloud/docs/services/IotDriverInsights/iotdriverinsights_overview.md

 ## Big data analysis infrastructure
 {: #big_data_analysis_infrastructure}
 {{site.data.keyword.iotdriverinsights_short}} uses Hadoop as the back-end infrastructure.
-Hadoop enables  {{site.data.keyword.iotdriverinsights_short}} to  realize high scalability for analyzing big data from vehicle probe data and contextual data.
+Hadoop enables  {{site.data.keyword.iotdriverinsights_short}} to  realize high scalability for analyzing big data from car probe data and contextual data.

 ## REST API
 {: #rest_api}
 Developers can retrieve the analysis results by REST API and use them in the {{site.data.keyword.Bluemix_notm}} application.
  1. Vehicle data
-   - `sendCarProbeData` sends the vehicle probe data to be analyzed.
+   - `sendCarProbeData` sends the car probe data to be analyzed.
-   - `getCarProbeDataListAsDate` returns the list of vehicle probe data by date basis.
+   - `getCarProbeDataListAsDate` returns the list of car probe data by date basis.
-   - `deleteCarProbeDataListByDate` deletes the vehicle probe data.
+   - `deleteCarProbeDataListByDate` deletes the car probe data.
  2. Analysis Job
    - `sendJobRequest` sends the driving behavior analysis job request.
    - `getJobInfo` returns the information of the specified job.